 Wipe the new disk if it has any data on it

 ceph-volume lvm zap /dev/1-1

 - Add the new OSD to the cluster

 Observe data Migration

 watch ceph -s

-- When the data migration is done make sure the cluster is in healthy state, and the amount of OSD’s in the cluster match the amount previously in the cluster.
+- When the data migration is done make sure the cluster is in a healthy state, and the amount of OSD’s in the cluster matches the amount previously in the cluster.

 ceph-volume lvm list